Dreamseer/fronteers-notes/2016/2016 10 06 - Day 1/1 - Progressive Enhancement and CSS.md

 ## 2016

 - VR + watches in the game
-- New technologies like Angular 23 😄
+- New technologies like Angular 23 :smile:
 - More people online with different hardware

 Thus: